Student Handbook

 Initiating a Conduct Process

-Any member of the System community may allege a violation by any student of the Code by reporting the matter to the appropriate SSAO.
+Any member of the System community (including students, faculty, staff, law enforcement, or community members) may allege a violation by any student of the Code by reporting the matter to the appropriate SSAO.
+In general, the appropriate SSAO is the SSAO of the College in which the student was enrolled at the time of the alleged violation.
 The SSAO manages reports of Code violations made under this procedure and may delegate this responsibility.
-Students, faculty, instructors, staff, authorized volunteers, and guests are encouraged to report behavior that potentially violates the Code or that may be criminal in nature.
+Students, faculty, instructors, staff, authorized volunteers, and guests are encouraged to report conduct that potentially violates the Code or that may be criminal in nature.
 Formal reports can be made by completing a College incident report.
-If the conduct is believed to be criminal in nature, the SSAO should immediately report the alleged violation to campus law enforcement or security or external law enforcement.
+If the conduct is believed to be criminal in nature, the alleged violation should be immediately reported to campus law enforcement or security or external law enforcement.

 There is no time limit on reporting violations of the Code; however, the longer someone waits to report, the harder it becomes for College officials to obtain information and witness statements and to make determinations regarding alleged violations.
-Anonymous complaints are permitted, though doing so may limit the College’s ability to investigate and respond to a complaint effectively.
+Anonymous complaints are permitted, though the College's ability to investigate and respond to the complaint effectively may be limited.

 Complaints, concerns, or reports without reasonable cause will not be pursued.
-Upon receipt of the report, the SSAO or designee shall review the matter to determine if it alleges sufficient information to support reasonable cause that a violation has occurred.
-If so, the SSAO shall promptly notify the Complainant (if any) and the Respondent in writing of the allegations and any interim action that is being imposed.
-Should a student withdraw from the institution prior to the conclusion of the conduct process, the College will proceed with or without the student’s involvement.
+Upon receipt of the complaint, the SSAO or designee shall review the matter to determine if it alleges sufficient information to support reasonable cause that a violation has occurred.
+If so, the SSAO shall promptly notify the Complainant (if any) and the Respondent in writing of the allegations.
+The written notice shall include sufficient details of the allegations such as the date and location of the alleged misconduct, the identities of the parties, the nature of the alleged misconduct, and the specific conduct provisions alleged to have been violated.
+The written notice shall also include a description of the process and notice of the rights of the student, along with any interim action that is being imposed.
+Should a student withdraw from the institution prior to the conclusion of the conduct process, the College may still proceed with or without the student’s involvement.

 The SSAO will identify a conduct resolution pathway as outlined below based on the nature of the allegations and input from the involved parties.
 Decisions made by the SSAO shall be final unless subject to appeal.
 Any outcomes and restrictions imposed take effect immediately unless the SSAO agrees to delay or stay the outcome.